ricardoayala2510/web-dev-final-project/README.md

 - **Documentation:** Document the project, including how to set it up and use it.
 - **Final Touches:** Add any final touches and improvements to the website before submission.

-### Final Project Requirements
-- **Technical Requirements:** Ensure all technical aspects of the project, including frontend and backend development, are completed according to specifications.
-- **Functional Requirements:** Implement all required features, such as the product catalog, shopping cart, user accounts, and payment integration.
-- **Infrastructure Requirements:** Set up the necessary infrastructure, such as hosting and database management, to support the website.
-- **Task Lists:** Keep the task lists in the README.md file updated with completed and pending tasks to track project progress.